 प्रेरक कहानी: वो शेर जो भेड़ समझता था खुद को

-This is one of my all-time favourites.
-A lovely tale of living without realizing one’s true power.
-As a motivational speaker and trainer, I get to meet thousands of people — students, working professionals, executives.
-Trust me: 80% of the time, people worry about their future not because the future is scary, but because they don’t know what they’re actually capable of.
-Their biggest tragedy?
-Under-confidence.
-Imagine — 80% of people, under confident.
-What does that mean for the remaining 20%?
-A field day.
-Every single day.
+In 15 years as a motivational speaker and trainer, I’ve spoken to 500,000+ students, professionals and executives across India.
+Trust me: 80% of people worry about their future not because the future is scary, but because they don’t know what they’re actually capable of.
+Their biggest tragedy is under-confidence.

-So here goes — Story #1, as told by Sri Sri Paramhansa Yogananda Ji:
+Here’s the story, as told by Sri Sri Paramhansa Yogananda Ji:

 motivational story - lion who thought he was a sheep